dime-coin/electrum-docs/faq.rst

 - With CA-signed certs, you need to trust the Certificate Authorities.

-Does Electrum support altcoins ("cryptocurrencies")?
+Does Electrum-Dime support Altcoins ("Cryptocurrencies")?
 ----------------------------------------------------

-No. Electrum only supports Bitcoin.
+No. Electrum-Dime currently only supports Dimecoin.

-The project has never supported any altcoins, only Bitcoin.
+This project has never intended to support additional altcoins, only Dimecoin.
 However Electrum is free (as in freedom) software with a permissive license, and there are many forks of the software that support specific altcoins.
-These are separate projects, with their own maintainers, independent of Electrum.
+These are separate projects, with their own maintainers, independent of Electrum-Dime.
 We do not review their code or endorse them in any way.
 If you are a user of these, please direct any and all support requests to their maintainers, instead of us.